ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-A Simple Solution for Configuring Liveness Probes for Queue Consumers in Kubernetes - <a href="https://medium.com/promaton/a-simple-solution-for-configuring-liveness-probes-for-queue-consumers-in-kubernetes-2897930382ca" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Asked This Kubernetes Question in Every Interview — And Here’s the Catch - <a href="https://medium.com/gitconnected/i-asked-this-kubernetes-question-in-every-interview-and-heres-the-catch-6d37cc7cb7a5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Promaton`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>At Promaton, we run a bunch of Python consumers that listen to a queue and process jobs that require some dental AI magic 🦷.
-A few months…</blockquote>
+<blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

 <h3>2.
 Choosing the Right Software Deployment Model: On-Premises, Cloud (SaaS) or BYOC - <a href="https://medium.com/@jake.page91/choosing-the-right-software-deployment-model-on-premises-cloud-saas-or-byoc-be3304153f09" target="_blank" rel="noopener noreferrer">link</a></h3>